imi-bigpicture/wsidicomizer/README.md

 ```

 ## TODOs
 Packaging of libjpeg-turbo into an 'ready-to-use' distribution.
-Look into if OpenSlide python will provide a 'ready-to-use' distribution
+Look into if OpenSlide python will provide a 'ready-to-use' distribution.
+Interface for coding annotations (geometrical, diagnosis using for example structured reporting).